seanhess/seanhess.github.com/_posts/2015-08-04-practical-haskell-getting-started.md

 Run the Code!
 -------------

 Now we're ready to run some code!
-Let's fire up the REPL.
+Let's fire up the REPL, called ghci

     > stack ghci
     Configuring GHCi with the following packages: my-project GHCi, version 7.10.2: http://www.haskell.org/ghc/  :? for help Prelude>

-There are [other great tutorials that will teach you how to use the REPL](http://learnyouahaskell.com/starting-out), but here are a few examples:
+There are [other great tutorials that will teach you how to use ghci](http://learnyouahaskell.com/starting-out), but here are a few examples:

     Prelude> 2 + 15
     17